-According to a study, speaking is at least four times more efficient than typing on a touch screen device.
-This makes voice design a great input method for information heavy tasks, such as filling complex forms and searching from a large inventory of items.
+A Stanford study found that speaking is at least four times faster than typing on a touch screen device.
+Thus, voice design becomes an excellent input method for information-heavy tasks like filling complex forms and searching from a large inventory of items.

 Why is voice design important?

 Voice assistants, such as Alexa, Google’s assistant, and Siri, play a significant role in our daily lives and their prominence is expected to continue to grow.
 Many consumers use smart speakers daily, indicating widespread adoption of voice technology.
 It is crucial for companies to embrace this voice technology to stay competitive and engaging.
 For voice design to reach its full potential it must be designed properly.

 - VUI should be useful – it should fulfil a need.

 - Empathise with users – designers should understand users’ wants, reactions, and responses.

 - Easy to use – the system should allow users to speak naturally.

 - Credibility – the VUI should provide credible and trustworthy information.